FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 The Manager does not need to be able to tweak any Search Goal attributes, but it MUST report all applied attribute values even if not tweaked.

-A “user” — human or automated — invokes the Manager once to launch a single Search and receive its report.
+A "user" - human or automated - invokes the Manager once to launch a single Search and receive its report.
 Every new invocation is treated as a fresh, independent Search; how the system behaves across multiple calls (for example, combining or comparing their results) is explicitly